Summary

 Objective

-Client was given the PCL-5 assessment and scored a 49 which Writer reviewed with the Client.
-Client appeared uneasy, uncomfortable and hypervigilant during session.
-He frequently shifted positions in his chair, picked at his nails and anxiously looked out the window.
+Client was given the PCL-5 assessment and scored a 49, which Writer reviewed with the Client.
+Client appeared uneasy, uncomfortable, and hypervigilant during session.
+He frequently shifted positions in his chair, picked at his nails, and anxiously looked out the window.
 His mood was anxious with congruent affect.
-His speech, thought processes and thought content were normal.
+His speech, thought processes, and thought content were normal.
 His insight and judgment were fair.
 Client was cooperative but was guarded at times when speaking about memories of the accident.

 Assessment

 Client continues to experience the symptoms of trauma and acute stress.
 His symptoms directly correlate to the recent car accident that occurred three weeks ago.
 These symptoms were not present in his life prior to the accident.
-His relationship issues, emotional difficulties and avoidance behaviors all started immediately after the accident.
-He meets full criteria for Acute Stress Disorder and will be reassessed after 1 month post-accident to determine if he meets criteria for PTSD.
+His relationship issues, emotional difficulties, and avoidance behaviors all started immediately after the accident.
+He meets full criteria for Acute Stress Disorder and will be reassessed after 1 month post-accident to determine whether he meets criteria for PTSD.
 He shows good insight and is receptive to therapeutic intervention.

 Plan